-Do you have a framework for discerning misinformation?
+Do you have a framework for discerning truth?

 For more than 60 years, Stanford has pioneered research and educated the next generation of AI innovators.

-Future of Medicine: Discerning Truth and Building Trust in the Age of AI is the second in a series of yearly workshops bringing leading Stanford faculty, collaborators, and other experts together to discuss the implications of rapidly evolving technologies in the field of medicine, and beyond.
+Future of Medicine: Accessing & Assessing Medical Truth in 2026 is the third in a series of yearly workshops bringing leading Stanford faculty, collaborators, and other experts together to discuss the implications of rapidly evolving technologies in the field of medicine, and beyond.
 This Stanford in-person workshop will be a highly focused and interactive experience.

 Faculty and other leaders will share expertise, strategies, and diverse perspectives.

-Whether you are a business leader, physician, or policymaker, Future of Medicine: Discerning Truth and Building Trust in the Age of AI will prepare you with the frameworks and skills you need to make better decisions and build trust with your clients.
+Whether you are a business leader, physician, or policymaker, Future of Medicine: Accessing & Assessing Medical Truth in 2026 will prepare you with the frameworks and skills you need to make better decisions and build trust with your clients.

 Standalone workshop rate: $249